PaloAltoNetworks/a3s/README.md

                 name: root
                 namespace: /

-You can decide which source to use for auto authentication by setting the `enable` key.
-Leave it empty to disable auto auth.
+You can decide which source to use for auto-authentication by setting the `enable` key.
+Leave it empty to disable auto-authentication.

 The token is cached in `$XDG_HOME_CACHE/a3sctl/token-<src>-<api-hash>` and will automatically renew if it's past its half-life.

-> NOTE: using `-` for secrets will automatically prompt the user for input during
+> NOTE: Using `-` for secrets will automatically prompt the user for input during
-> retrieval or renewing of the token.
+> retrieval or renewal of the token.

 ## Import

 A3S allows to manage the content of a namespace through declarative import.
-At its core, importing is done using the `/import` api.
+At its core, importing is done using the `/import` API.

-The following resources can be imported.
+The following resources can be imported:

 * All kind of sources (`oidcsources`, `mtlssources`, etc...)
 * `authorizations`